balajialg/Datahub-Test-Repo/_sources/onboarding.md

 **How many hubs across the campus exist?
 Which courses use them extensively?**

-Currently, We have 15+ hubs that cater to the diverse needs of the campus audience.
-This includes the main Datahub, which supports multiple courses/departments.
-In addition, We have separate hubs for Data 8, Data 100, Biology etc. serving the needs of the teaching team and enrolled students.
+We have 15+ hubs that cater to the diverse needs of the campus audience.
+This includes the main Datahub, which serves multiple courses/departments across the campus.
+In addition, We have separate hubs for courses such as Data 8, Data 100, Public health etc. serving the needs of the teaching team and enrolled students.
 You can learn more about the varied hubs deployed through this [link](https://docs.datahub.berkeley.edu/en/latest/users/hubs.html).

 **What is the default Memory/CPU requirement for every hub?**